FILMMAKERS COLLECTIVE SUMMER 2025

 *The International Film Institute of New York is offering college credit through Sarah Lawrence College

-THE FILMMAKERS COLLECTIVE IS OUR LONGEST RUNNING LONG TERM SUMMER PROGRAM.
+THE FILMMAKERS COLLECTIVE IS OUR LONGEST RUNNING SUMMER PROGRAM.
 THIS INTENSIVE HAS BEEN OFFERED IN PARTNERSHIP WITH COLUMBIA UNIVERSITY’S GRADUATE PROGRAM, SARAH LAWRENCE COLLEGE, FORMER SAN FRANCISCO ART INSTITUTE, AND OTHER SCHOOLS ACROSS THE COUNTRY.

 SUMMER 2025 FIVE WEEK FILMMAKERS COLLECTIVE